nekStab/nekStab/README.md

 ### News

 - **February 2022:** The first official version of 'nekStab' is available online!
-It is released under the BSD-3-Clause licence.
+It is released under the BSD-3-Clause license.
 Do not hesitate to contact us, have a look at the [documentation](https://nekstab.github.io/nekStabDoc/en/master/) or read the [release notes](https://github.com/ricardofrantz/nekStab/blob/master/ RELEASE.md) if you want to know more.

 ## First Steps